kiffie/rpi-i2s-spdif/README.md

 This is a Linux kernel module that outputs an audio stream in the S/PDIF format.
 The module is an ALSA sound card driver.
 It includes a software encoder to generate the S/PDIF stream and uses the I2S interface present in the BCM2708 SOC to transmit the S/PDIF stream.

-The code is still quite experimental.
-Currently, a sampling rate of 44100 Hz is supported and a resolution of 16 bits or 24 bits.
-No sub code is inserted into the S/PDIF stream.
+The driver supports multiple sampling rates: 44100, 48000, 96000 and 192000.
+The channel status bits in the S/PDIF blocks are set according to the sampling rate.

 The driver has been successfully tried on a Raspberry Pi Model B (with P5 header), Raspberry Pi Zero W and Raspberry Pi 3 Model B when connected to a simple audio DAC with an S/PDIF input.
 Not clear if more complex devices like AV receivers expect the sub code be present in the S/PDIF stream.